Summer months – May to October

 Have the mountains to yourselves during these quieter months of May and June before the lifts open again for the summer visitors.
 Share the mountains with just the locals – chamois, ibex, marmots, hares, birds……

-At this time of year Chalet La Luge can be rented, or booked on a half board or B&B basis for groups or individuals and of course all our rental properties are available too, take advantage of this peaceful time of year.
+At this time of year Chalet La Luge can be rented, or booked on self catered, half board or B&B basis for groups or individuals and of course all our rental properties are available too, take advantage of this peaceful time of year.
 Ideal for artists, energetic mountain bikers who are prepared to forego the luxury of the lift system and motivational breaks for team building!

 The lifts are open from early July through to end of August so you can really explore the mountains, but equally if you are here with a car you can drive up to the Croix de Coeur, on the Savoleyres mountain between La Tzoumaz and Verbier, slightly lower than the top station of the telecabine.